Sean-Toroghi/Machine-learning/XGBoost/QuickReference.md

 # XGBoost quick reference

 ## XGBoost regressor parameters - layer
 The folowing is the list of XGBoost parameters in layers divided by their impact on the model performance.
-I follow this list for hyper-parameters tuning step by step, from high level to more granual level for fine-tuning.
+I use this list in optuna for hyper-parameters tuning step by step, from high level to more granual level for fine-tuning.

 ```python
  es = callback.EarlyStopping(rounds=50,